iizukak/mdsite/README.md

 ## What potage do

-potage convert .md files into .html files in the same directory structure.
+potage converts .md files into .html files in the same directory structure.

 For example, if you have these files,